 For additional information on current and past TDL projects, see the TDL Publications and Presentations page.

-Additionally, the TDL is a charter member the Digital Preservation Network (DPN) project, a nationwide effort among academic institutions to develop a geographically distributed, format independent preservation infrastructure.
+Additionally, the TDL is a charter member of the Digital Preservation Network (DPN) project, a nationwide effort among academic institutions to develop a geographically distributed, format independent preservation infrastructure.

 The Texas Digital Library is an access point for its members to a number of data management resources, including the Texas Advanced Computing Center (a strategic partner), DuraCloud, and its hosted DSpace repositories.
 The TDL is currently developing pilot projects with member institutions to create a service model for assisting with multiple aspects of the data lifecycle.

 For more information about TDL data management resources, please refer to the following document: “Data Management Services (PDF).”

 With initial backing from the Institute of Museum and Library Services (IMLS), the Texas Digital Library created a system for managing the entire life-cycle of electronic theses and dissertations (ETDs) from initial submission to final publication.
 One part of this system is Vireo, a software interface developed by the TDL for online submission of ETDs, as well as for administrative management of the documents through the approval process and finishing with publication in a digital repository.